 When unemployment rates drop, the benefits often go along with them.

-In mid-June, New Mexico's sinking jobless rate prompted a cut
+In mid-June, New Mexico's sinking jobless rate

 of six weeks of federal unemployment benefits known as Tier 4.
 That was because state's three-month average unemployment rate fell under 8.5 percent, the baseline for Tier 4.

 Now the state is gearing up for more cuts.
 On July 9, it will lose an additional seven weeks, cutting unemployment eligibility from a current 93 weeks to 86 weeks.

 The seven weeks fall under federal High Unemployment Rate Period extended benefits, which will be phased out because New Mexico's unemployment average for the past three months fell below 8 percent.

 While a drop in unemployment is clearly good on paper, some dispute the numbers, which are based off of U.S. Bureau of Labor statistics, a statewide survey and timed economic models.

 The state's Workforce Solutions Department reported May's jobless rate at 6.9 percent.

 "We believe it's wrong," Jeff Mitchell, an economist with the Bureau of Business and Economic Research at the University of New Mexico, recently told SFR.